 4.1.2 Equipment - All players must be in full uniform (including a cap, or a visor for girls' leagues, and with the shirt tucked in) when on the playing field.
 Easily readable numbers must be permanently affixed to the back of each player's jersey prior to the first regular season game in order for that player to be eligible to play.
 Late arriving jerseys must be numbered within eight days of receipt from SVAA.
 No duplicate numbers will be allowed on a team.
 While pants are recommended for all players because of the home plate sliding rules, all girls' teams (and boys' teams below the 2nd grade) may elect to wear shorts, so long as all team members wear the same type.
 All team members must be in the same uniform (i.e., if a girls' team elects to wear visors, the entire team must wear visors).
-All player jerseys must have the SVAA logo displayed on the front upper left side.
+All players must wear the shirt issued by SVAA (or approved by the Commissioner) to be eligible to play.
 Players warming up a pitcher must wear a mask Protective headgear must be worn by all batters, the player on deck, catcher, and all base runners.
 In all boys' kid pitch leagues catchers must wear all standard catching equipment including a protective cup.